cl91/NeptuneOS/docs/Developer-Guide.md

 ##### Synchronization

-KEVENT (only between different threads within the same driver process)
+KEVENT (only between different coroutines within the same driver process)

 If you allocate the `KEVENT` on the stack and call `KeWaitForSingleObject` to wait for the completion of an IRP, you should in general initialize a synchronization event rather